pizza496/quartz/content/songs/Boom Chick-a Boom.md

 ### Fun Things to Do With This Song

 This song is good for camper engagement.
 Especially if campers like this song, they will have their favorite styles.
-This is a good opportunity to let them lead part of a song, especially if you need some time to come up with other versions.
+This is a good opportunity to let them lead part of a song, especially if you need some time to come up with other versions

+---

+>[!Alert]
+> This is my version.
+Yours may be different, and that's ok.
+Regardless, bugging me about how mine is wrong because it isn't the exact same as yours doesn't help.
+The point of camp is to have fun and having people complaining about someone running some activity differently makes everything less fun.